-This is a simple traditional Japanese recipe of butter cookies.
-They are crispy on the outside and fluffy in the inside.
+This is a simple and traditional cookies Japanese recipe.
+They are slightly crispy on the outside and fluffy on the inside.
 This contains only 6 ingredients: flour, butter, eggs, sugar, vanilla extract and cocoa powder.
-To make the cookie dough, all you need to do is place all ingredients in a food processor and mix.
+To make the cookie dough, all you need to do is place all ingredients in a food processor and mix together.
 You will love the delicate and melt-in-the-mouth texture.

 What are the traditional cookies in Japan?